 - Photo-based identity verification works by mapping biometric data from a customer’s selfie.
 It is a quick and simple method to onboard consumers while complying with KYC regulations.

 - Video-based identity verification is performed through a real-time video call.
 During the process, a person’s biometric and identification document data are captured automatically.
-Then, the data is analyzed for any spoofing attempts to ensure that the client is who they claim to be.
+Then, the data is analysed for any spoofing attempts to ensure that the client is who they claim to be.

 - Upload-based identity verification can be used when regulations permit a person not to be present during the verification process.
 They are required to submit data manually.
 Registry checks are performed to verify a person’s identity and ensure the authenticity of provided documents.
 Upload-based identity verification efficiently replaces real-time procedures.

 Organizations dealing with customer entities are subjected to Know Your Business (KYB) regulations.
-A major part of the KYB due diligence process is to collect business information such as the ultimate beneficial ownership (UBO).
+A major part of the KYB due diligence process is to collect business information such as the Ultimate Beneficial Ownership (UBO).

-Ultimate beneficial owner is a natural person benefiting from an entity’s profits.
+the ultimate beneficial owner is a natural person benefiting from an entity’s profits.
 Many legal entities attempt to keep their UBOs anonymous or concealed by a complex corporate infrastructure.
 This lack of beneficial ownership information may result in tax evasion, money laundering, corruption, and other financial crimes.
 For this reason, regulated organizations are mandated to establish UBO’s identity before entering into a relationship with a customer entity.